open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 To utilize the latest release of crosslink clone and build the repository and use the commands listed below.

-Crosslink is built as a Cobra app and supports the following commands and flags.
+Crosslink supports the following commands and flags.

 ### –-root